biskoi/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  The context API helps us avoid prop drilling in large, complex applications by providing a globally accessible context/store that apps wrapped in it can access.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are events that happen in the UI that causes a change in the state A reducer is a function that holds your state, and performs actions on it depending on the case to return a new state object.
+  The store is a globally accessible object that allows connected components to use and perform actions on the state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state (stores) is the global level state of the application, containing everything inside the app.
+  Component state is state that is only managed in the component level, such as a form's data.
+  The application wouldn't really need the form's data state as data is being inputted, so we use component level state.
+  Once the data has been submitted, however, it will most likely become a part of the application state.
+  A good time to use App state over Component state is when a ton of components need that state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Thunk allows us to use async functions inside redux, which is usually synchronous.
+This lets us handle promises, and make API calls for data that we can use to set state.
+  As middleware, it goes between the app and the reducer.
+It allows us to return a function first and then a dispatch, thanks to function currying.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  Redux is my favourite state management system.
+It allows me to hold state in one place, and also keep all of my state logic together thanks to case switching.
+I don't need to pass props down either, and can mSTP them according to what I need in each component.

 ## Project Set Up